 Nuisance Beaver Problems

-Beavers are major nuisance animals around crops, homes, and forest.
-They chew down hundreds of trees and cause home owners problems to their forestry.
+Beavers are major nuisance animals around crops, homes, and forests.
+They chew down hundreds of trees and cause homeowners problems with their forestry.
 The major problem is the damns they build.
 Damns will cause flooding into yards around homes and sometimes create flooding in basements which can cause major damage to the home.